nicopap/elm-eureka/README.md

 * A lexer capable to tokenize all elm constructs from a character iterator.

-* A parser that doesn't do a lot: parses the module declaration and possibly the module doc string if it exists.
+* A parser that doesn't do a lot: parses the module declaration, possibly the module declaration if it exists, and the import declarations.

 ## Implementation